-The Intel® VTuneTM Performance Analyzer (now called Intel® VTuneTM Amplifier XE) does remote sampling experiments.
+• The Intel® VTuneTM Amplifier XE, which is a performance and thread profiler.
+This tool does remote sampling experiments.
 The VTune data collector runs on the Linux system and an accompanying GUI runs on an IA-32 Windows machine, which is used for analyzing the results.
 VTune allows you to perform interactive experiments while connected to the host through its GUI.
-PTU (Performance Tuning Utility) is another tool which requires theIntel VTune license.
+An additional tool, the Performance Tuning Utility (PTU), requires the Intel VTune license.

-For details about using VTune, see the following URL:
+For information about Intel VTune Amplifier XE, see the following URL: